elasticpath/elasticpath-dev/guides/How-To/commerce-extensions/create-a-multilocation-inventories-resource.md

       }
     }
 ```
-Take note of `validation` in the step above, this field is restricted to not allow negative values.
+Take note of `data.validation.integer.min_value` in the step above, this field is restricted to not allow negative values.
 For more information, see [integer validation](/docs/api/commerce-extensions/custom-fields#integer-validation).

 ### Create Custom Field - location-name

 In this step, you will create a Custom Field `location-name`, this stores a string to represent where a SKU is stored.
 Additionally, you will restrict this value to specific options using regex.

 ```sh